kristina-islo/kristina-islo.github.io/resume.md

 ## EXPERIENCE
-#### Data Scientist, ​ Nordstrom, ​Seattle, WA October 2020 - Present
+#### Data Scientist,​ Nordstrom, ​Seattle, WA
+October 2020 - Present

-#### Data Science Fellow, ​ Insight, ​Seattle, WA May 2020 - October 2020
+#### Data Science Fellow,  Insight, ​Seattle, WA
+May 2020 - October 2020

 - Built an end-to-end, python-based web application aiming to serve a diverse set of consumers find the best-rated cosmetics for their skin tone